 Fr.
-Stanley Galvon, rector of Holy Rosary Cathedral, has taken on a role like Fr.
-Jim Comey's.
-He celebrated Sunday Mass at St. Gerard's for the first time on July 12, 2015.
+Stanley Galvon, rector of Holy Rosary Cathedral, celebrated Sunday Mass at St. Gerard's for the first time on July 12, 2015.

 At left, Fr.
 Galvon hurries in from the ferry.
 At right after Mass, Warwick Bay, Jessica Mitts and Matthew Cowper chat over coffee.
 It seems that Fr.
 Galvon left them happy and pensive.

-Fr.
-Jim Comey, our pastor who is retiring, is shown at a farewell lunch on June 28, 2015.
-He says "It has been a privilege and inspiration to serve at St. Gerard's.
-The people are so welcoming, and we have been able to create a more vibrant little parish.
-The enhancement projects have brought about many beautiful improvements in the chapel and the residence."
-He hopes to come back sometimes.
+On June 28, 2015.there was a retirement lunch for Fr.
+Jim Comey .
+He said, "It has been a privilege and inspiration to serve at St. Gerard's The people are so welcoming, and we have been able to create a more vibrant little parish.
+Your projects have brought about many beautiful improvements in the chapel and the residence."

 Sister Jo sent this March 2015 letter, with a focus on the sisters' work in Karamoja.